Consumer medicine information

 Treatment must be stopped immediately if acute symptoms of intolerance occur such as abdominal cramps, acute abdominal pain, fever, severe headache and rash.

-Common (≥ 1/100 to < 1/10), uncommon (≥ 1/1,000 to < 1/100), rare (≥ 1/10,000 to < 1/1,000), very rare (< 1/10,000), not known (cannot be estimated from the available data).
+The following definitions apply to the incidence of undesirable effects: common (≥ 1/100 to < 1/10), uncommon (≥ 1/1,000 to < 1/100), rare (≥ 1/10,000 to < 1/1,000), very rare (< 1/10,000), not known (cannot be estimated from the available data).

-To avoid blood dyscrasia resulting from developing bone marrow depression patients should be monitored with care, see Section 4.4 Special Warnings and Precautions for Use.
+To avoid blood dyscrasia resulting from developing bone marrow depression patients should be monitored with care (see Section 4.4 Special Warnings and Precautions for Use).

 Photosensitivity.